IMF warns of huge financial hole as Greek vote looms

 Highlighting the surreal choice facing Greek voters, the lenders' proposal that the ballot is supposedly about is no longer even on the table.

 "They send a third proposal and at the same time they ask the people to say their opinion about the proposal that doesn't exist any more.
 It's crazy.
-We don't know what to do," Papathanasopoulo said.
+We don't know what to do," said 47-year-old lawyer Nicole Papathanasopoulo.

 Tsipras' government came to power in January vowing to protect pensioners, and much of the argument with creditors stemmed from his refusal to accept the pension cuts that they demanded.